Connectome Inspired Neural Network

 Stage 1: Connectome Initialization

-Synaptic weights w i j w_{ij} w ij β w i j β C i j w_{ij} \propto C_{ij} w ij β β C ij β
+Synaptic weights w i j w_{ij} w ij β initialized proportionally to synapse counts: w i j β C i j w_{ij} \propto C_{ij} w ij β β C ij β

 Sign determined by neurotransmitter prediction